 In a study published in 2011 out of Henry Ford Hospital, breeds often described as hypoallergenic do not shed any less dog allergen into the homes in which they reside than other breeds.
 While that work was done several years ago, some breeders of cross-poodle dogs continue to claim that their dogs are “hypoallergenic”.
 The data do not support this claim and individuals with allergy to dog-specific allergen may not experience any different reaction to a poodle-hybrid dog than any other dog.
 Fortunately, the actual percentage of people with dog-specific allergy is fairly low.

 The size of an adult POSH can vary significantly because it is an initial cross between two unrelated breeds, both which have fairly wide size ranges.
+At eight weeks old, when they go home, puppies weight between 11-14 pounds.
 Typically, a female will weigh between 50 and 60 pounds and a male will weigh between 60 and 75 pounds.

 Never a dull momentTraining Service Dogs, maintaining our breeding dogs and raising puppies keeps us very busy.We accept visitors by appointment, but only once we have an approved application on file.
 Puppy visits may be arranged only after the puppies have turned six weeks old.Puppies may go home after 8 weeks of age.

 POSH puppy participates in children’s reading program as part of early socialization.

 Children’s reading program at a local library

 If you sent me a photo of your POSH puppy and you don’t see it here, please realize it’s not intentional.
 I may fail to move a photo I receive in email to my POSH folder and then I lose track before I have the time to upload new material to the site.
 Feel free to send new photos and I will do my best to upload them when I get the opportunity!